adamvlasak/ansible-pi/README.md

-# Raspberry PI media server / DNS caching blocking server
+# Raspberry PI Home Server

 This repository contains ansible playbook that helps with setup of raspberry pi based home server.
 It will have following features: